user5423/ProAssignment/README.md

     4) NOTE: If you drop the server during execution of a scan, the report will come out mal-formed - this is only an issue for nmap scans as these take quite a long time to execute

-Certain behaviours that you may consider errors, but are NOT:
+## Certain behaviours that you may consider errors, but are NOT:

-    1) If you assume that you should have got a 400 code instead of a 200 code, it's likely that eithee one of two things:
+    1) If you assume that you should have got a 400 code instead of a 200 code, it's likely that either one of two things:

         ##1.
 We fixed invalid parameters through sanitation -- e.g. eliminating double parameters, invalid parameters etc
         ##2.
 The request was dropped quiety with no outright error and so instead just returned an emtpy array or something similar